MicrosoftDocs/customer-voice/cv-docs/view-survey-invite.md

 - **Not sent**: Displays the total number of survey invitations that weren't delivered to recipients due to an incorrect email address or other error.

 ![Screenshot of a survey invitation report.](media/invite-report.png "Survey invitation report")

+> [!NOTE]
+> The **Unsubscribed** count shows survey invites that weren't sent because the recipients were unsubscribed at the time the invites were sent.
+This count is historical and doesn't change if a recipient subscribes again later.
+Re-subscribing affects only future invites and doesn't update past invite records.

 ## View invitation details